hazelgrove/hazel/docs/overview.md

 ## Module Organization

 Users edit external expressions, of type `UHExp.t`, via edit actions.
-External expressions are expanded to internal expressions, of type `DHExp.t`, for evaluation.
+External expressions are elaborated to internal expressions, of type `DHExp.t`, for evaluation.
 The external and internal languages share a type system.
 Types are of type `HTyp.t`.